Back to Blog

 You don’t see too many people checking out at the grocery store with beets in their carts.

-They’re big, red, sometimes covered with dirt and fuzz, and have big, bushy green leaves on top.
+They’re big, red, sometimes covered with dirt and fuzz, with big, bushy green leaves on top.
 What in the heck do you do with that?!

 1. They help detoxify your liver.
 Especially the green leaves on top.

 2. You can use them to track the transit time of your large intestine.
-When you eat beets, (sorry but this might sound gross, so if you’re eating put down your food) your poop will turn red.
-Your pee might turn red as well.
+When you eat beets, (warning: you may want to put down your food if you're eating now) your poop will turn red.
+Your pee will turn red as well.
 If you eat 2 or more beets, and your poop is red in less than 12 hours, the absorption of your intestines is not good.
 If it’s around 24 hours, that’s perfect.
 More than 24 hours signifies toxic bowels.

 Here’s how I cooked this bunch of beets: